By the UCSF Newsroom

 How does the Gender Recognition and Lived Name Policy affect you personally?
 Or how do you imagine or hope it might affect you?

+I transitioned while working at UCSF.
 At that time, I remember only being allowed to change my business cards to reflect my chosen name, but I could not change my email address or any other place that my legal name appeared in UCSF documents until I “legally” changed my name.
 That made things weird because I would still need to remind people to use my chosen name.
+It was like being exposed to a constant microaggression.

-I tell you my name and you use it everywhere except for payroll until it’s been legally changed.
 Otherwise, it’s like working in an environment where you are waiting on the next microaggression to happen.
 Not only is this stressful for trans folks, but it also can negatively impact our physical and psychological well-being.
 When I’m misgendered or referred to by my old name, my body has a visceral response and I feel unsafe, excluded and marginalized.

 Names and pronouns are not just important to trans and gender-expansive folks.
+They are important to everyone.

 “When we humanize people, we neutralize transphobia and make room for stronger connections. ”